-- The applicant must have an MA or MS or equivalent graduate degree; - while the applicant may apply to the ENDY program while still working on a master's degree, all requirements for that degree must be completed by the beginning of the first semester of ENDY course work; - high performing students may be admitted with a BA/BSc only, provided they are accepted in and enroll in a relevant master's program on campus.
-Admission in this case is contingent on successful completion of the MA.
-This allows seamless admission and continuity for high-performing students from the bachelor's level. - The applicant must have a 3.2 or better GPA for MA/MS work (or for BA/BS work if applying prior to completing the MA/MS degree);
+• The applicant must have an undergraduate or graduate degree;

+- while the applicant may apply to the ENDY program while still working on a bachelor's degree, all requirements for that degree must be completed by the beginning of the first semester of ENDY course work; - The applicant must have a 3.2 or better GPA for work associated with their highest education level.

-If the applicant is currently (or recently has been) a graduate student at the University of Arkansas, it is necessary to reapply to the Graduate School and also necessary to submit all the application materials listed below to the ENDY program for admission to the program.
+If the applicant is currently (or recently has been) a graduate student at the University of Arkansas, it is necessary to reapply to the Graduate School.
+If you have not attended any other universities or colleges, we may not need additional transcripts.
+If you have GRE or an approved test of English as a Foreign Language score uploaded for a different degree at the University of Arkansas you will not have to resubmit those scores.
+When in question contact the Assistant Director, Jo Ann Kvamme jkvamme@uark.edu for clarification on what is needed to complete your application.